 You have many options for supplementary qualifications at JGU.

-Interested in learning a new language or improving your skills in one you already know?
-Or do you want to understand other cultures and societies better?
-At JGU, that is no problem!
+Interested in learning a new language or improving your language proficiency in one you already know?
+Or would you like to better understand other cultures and societies?
+At JGU, that’s no problem!

 The International Preparatory and Language Center (ISSK) has plenty of options for JGU students.